hermann8u/psr-framework/src/Responder/README.md

 # Responder folder of ADR

-In this file, you will find everything related to the ADR repsonder.
+In this folder, you will find everything related to the ADR repsonder.
 More toc me soon.